Does Medicare Pay for Nursing Home Care?

 • Housekeeping services

-Adult day care centers operate during regular business hours and offer a wide range of services, including:
+Adult daycare centers will likely operate during regular business hours and could offer a wide range of services, including:

 • Medication monitoring